opengeospatial/GeoPoseSandbox/README.md

 ![GeoPose Sandbox](docs/images/banner.png)

+(WORK IN PROGRESS)

 Welcome to GeoPose Sandbox, a testing environment to validate the different elements of the [OGC GeoPose specification](https://github.com/opengeospatial/GeoPose), with the goal of facilitating the definition and implementation of the standard.
 While this project is exploratory in nature, the (TypeScript) code is being primarily written with clarity/simplicity in mind and might offer guidance to those who are trying to include GeoPose in their own projects.

 Additionally, to better explain the core concepts behind the GeoPose standard, this sandbox also includes a basic 3DUI system based on [Three.js](https://github.com/mrdoob/three.js/) that takes advantage of the same ideas to enable the creation of simple but engaging WebXR-based interaction spaces.

+## Installation

+You can install the Geopose Sandbox using the following NPM command:

+    npm install geopose-sandbox

 ## Folder Structure